Pope Francis Tells Abusive Priests And Bishops To Turn Themselves In

 As member station KPCC reports, Salazar was the subject of a police report in 2002, but the attorney general decided not to file a charge against him.

-Archbishop José Gomez says he became aware of the accusations against Salazar in 2005 — and that soon afterwards, the Vatican's Congregation for the Doctrine of Faith decided that Salazar could remain a bishop, with certain restrictions (which the Holy See has not publicly detailed).
+Los Angeles Archbishop José Gomez says he became aware of the accusations against Salazar in 2005 — and that soon afterward, the Vatican's Congregation for the Doctrine of the Faith decided that Salazar could remain a bishop, with certain restrictions (which the Holy See has not publicly detailed).

 The Salazar case was reviewed again this year by the archdiocese's independent Clergy Misconduct Oversight Board, which deemed the allegations to be credible.
-That review was part of a broader review that was ordered by Gomez.
+That review was part of a broader inquiry ordered by Gomez.